 Michael Wesch, an associate professor of anthropology at Kansas State University, joins his students for an unusual tour of their lives beyond the classroom.

 The National Labor Relations Board’s decision in a case involving Columbia University has made clear that graduate-employee unions are legal at private colleges.
 Experts predict a surge in organizing similar to what has taken place among adjuncts.

 The new economics of higher education are harsh, but institutions that listen to the needs of their undergraduates can get them to the finish line.

 The value of college is increasingly found in the connections it creates.
 We should embrace that role, aiming for deeper and more lasting ties to graduates.

-Also in our weekly roundup of the best conversations from The Chronicle's discussion forums: tips on structuring short online courses.
+Also in our weekly roundup of the best conversations from The Chronicle's discussion forums: first-day-of-class rituals, and vanishing job ads.